Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Confidence Level-Based Information Gap Decision Formulation

 \subsection{Confidence Level Based Information Gap Decision Model}

-To mitigate the aforementioned drawbacks and better handle the asymmetric characteristics of uncertain parameters, we propose utilizing confidence level-driven uncertainty set instead of the real-value symmetric one.
-This approach transforms the uncertainty set into a suboptimization problem:
+To mitigate the aforementioned drawbacks and better handle the asymmetric characteristics of uncertain parameters, we propose utilizing a confidence level-driven uncertainty set instead of the real-valued symmetric one.
+This approach transforms the uncertainty set into a sub-optimization problem: